 Purchase Request Procedure

-- When a purchase request is approved by financial affairs, a purchase order number is assigned by the computer system.
+- When a Purchase Requisition is approved a PO number is assigned.

 - Once the purchase order is printed, it is reflected on your cost center as an encumbered expense.